Are you thinking about living in Bristol England as an expat?

 Mostly other Americans.

-15. Where is your favorite place in Bristol to hang out with friends?
+15. Where is your favorite place in Bristol to meet friends?

-We also meet up at breweries fairly frequently, our favorites love Left Handed Giant, Good Chemistry, and Wiper and True.
+We also meet up at breweries fairly frequently.
+Our favorites are Left Handed Giant, Good Chemistry, and Wiper and True.
 We also love entertaining, so we often have our friends over to our flat for dinner or drinks.

 16. A memorable experience in Bristol

-I have also learned that I pronounce tomato incorrectly (should be to-MAH-to) and I shouldn’t use the words arugula, eggplant, cilantro, and romaine – it’s a rocket, aubergine, coriander, and cos respectively.
+I have also learned that I mispronounce tomato (should be to-MAH-to) and I shouldn’t use the words arugula, eggplant, cilantro, and romaine – it’s a rocket, aubergine, coriander, and cos respectively.

 17. Did you change your perspective about Bristol after living here?